|||

 When an electron makes a complete circuit around a closed loop so that it returns to its initial location, the phase of its wave function may shift instead of returning to its original value.
 This phase shift, the Berry phase, is a kind of memory of a quantum system's travel and does not depend on time, only on the geometry of the system—the shape of the path.
 Moreover, the shift has observable consequences in a wide range of quantum systems.

 Although the Berry phase is a purely quantum phenomenon, it has an analog in non-quantum systems.
 Consider the motion of a Foucault pendulum, which was used to demonstrate Earth's rotation in the 19th century.
-The suspended pendulum simply swings back and forth in the same vertical plane, but appears to slowly rotate during each swing—a kind of —due to the rotation of Earth beneath it.
+The suspended pendulum simply swings back and forth in the same vertical plane, but appears to slowly rotate during each swing—a kind of phase shift—due to the rotation of Earth beneath it.

 Since the mid-1980s, experiments have shown that several types of quantum systems have a Berry phase associated with them.
 But until the current study, no one had constructed a switch that could turn the Berry phase on and off at will.
 The switch developed by the team, controlled by a tiny change in an applied magnetic field, gives electrons a sudden and large increase in energy.